shivangp76/sioyek/docs/commands/fit_to_page_with_height_normal_and_smart.md

 for_commands: fit_to_page_width fit_to_page_height fit_to_page_width_smart fit_to_page_height_smart fit_to_page_smart

 doc_body:
 Fits the document to page width/height.
-The smart variants try to ignore the white page margins while fitting. `fit_to_page_smart` command fits the document to the minimum of width and height, ignoring the white margins.
+The smart variants try to ignore the white page margins while fitting. @command(fit_to_page_smart) command fits the document to the minimum of width and height, ignoring the white margins.